Store Symbolic Links in JFrog Artifactory

 πŸ“˜

 By default, the CLI reproduces the repository sub-path structure inside the local destination directory.
-For example, downloading my-repo/path/symlink into /local/path/ places the file at /local/path/path/symlink.
+When you download my-repository/path/symlink into /local/path/, the file is placed at /local/path/path/symlink.
 Use --flat=true to place the file directly in the destination folder without intermediate directories.

 1. Run: